Secure Short-Packet Communications via UAV-Enabled Mobile Relaying: Joint Resource Optimization and 3D Trajectory Design

-We assume that the UR-aided DF relaying for SPC occurs at the beginning of each timeslot $\delta_t$, as illustrated in Fig. \ref{fig2}.
+We assume that the UR-aided DF relaying for SPC occurs at the start of each timeslot $\delta_t$, as illustrated in Fig. \ref{fig2}.
+We assume that confidential information is generated and made available for secure SPC, while the rest of the timeslot is dedicated to sensing the environment and gathering information by Alice for the next transmission via UAV-assisted DF relaying.
 Recall that DF relaying consists of two phases.
 In the first phase (i.e., uplink transmission), Alice transmits one short packet containing sensitive information to the UR over $l_u[n]$ channel uses, where $n=\{1, 2, \cdots\}$ denotes the index of each timeslot, and then the UR decodes the received signal to obtain the transmitted confidential message.
 In the second phase (i.e., downlink transmission), the UR encodes the message with a different codebook for security purposes, forwarding it to the desired destination Bob over $l_d[n]$ channel uses and Bob retrieves the original confidential information.
-In the meantime, Eve wiretaps the ongoing transmissions to obtain the confidential data and thus poses a security threat.
-Note that end-to-end SPC generally occupies much less time than one timeslot, i.e. $\delta_i[n] \ll \delta_t~\forall n$ and $i\in\{u,~d\}$, where $\delta_u[n]$ and $\delta_d[n]$ indicate the duration required by a finite blocklength SPC for uplink and downlink, respectively.
+In the meantime, Eve wiretaps the ongoing transmissions to obtain confidential data and thus poses a security threat.
+Note that end-to-end SPC generally occupies much less time than one timeslot, i.e. $\delta_i[n] \ll \delta_t~\forall n$ and $i\in\{u,~d\}$, where $\delta_u[n]$ and $\delta_d[n]$ indicate the duration required by a finite blocklength SPC for the uplink and downlink, respectively.